machinekoder/pickit-docs/docs/installation/connecting-the-cables.rst

 There are 2 ways to connect your Pickit processor to a computer.
 You can connect it directly with an ethernet cable or connect it to your network.
-You can use the provided gray/black 5m UTP network cable (CBL-CAT6-GRAY-5 / CBL-CAT6-BLACK-5).
+You can use the provided gray/black 5 m UTP network cable (CBL-CAT6-GRAY-5 / CBL-CAT6-BLACK-5).

 A connection with a computer is only required during setup and